IBM/detect-timeseriesdata-change/README.md

 #### Fix-up configuration parameter .json file name and values

-Once the files have been uploaded into ``Watson Studio-ObjectStore`` you need to update the variables that refer to the .json configuration files in the R - Jupyter Notebook.
+Once the files have been uploaded into ``Object Storage`` you need to update the variables that refer to the .json configuration files in the R - Jupyter Notebook.

 In the notebook, update the Watson Studio configuration .json file name in section 2.1.1
 ![png](doc/source/images/cpd_dsxconfig_setfilename.png)